NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 - Has access to a shop
      - Spawns with one credit
      - Can buy any naturally occuring weapon or items available to both Detectives and Traitors

-## Special Thanks:

-- Jenssons for the 'Town of Terror' mod which was the foundation of this mod
-- Bodysnatch Thunderpants for the 'Better Equipment Menu' mod
-- Milky for the code used to create the pile of bones after the Vampire eats a body taken from the 'TTT Traitor Weapon Evolve' mod
-- Wizard Cat for the code used for the Hypnotist's brain washing device taken from the 'Defibrillator for TTT' mod
-- Fresh Garry for the 'TTT Sprint' mod which was used as the base for this mods sprinting mechanics
-- Kommandos, Lix3, FunCheetah, B1andy413, Cooliew, The_Samarox, Arack12 and Aspirin for helping me test

 # Server config options